Achyut-007/CyberCtf/README.md

 ---

-## Challenge 4: The Forgotten Commit
+## GitHub never truly forgets.

-I thought I had a flag here once — I must've removed it.
+**Flag:** `FLAG{git_history_exposed}`
-Maybe someone remembers.
+Even when code is cleaned up later, commit history can still hold traces of old secrets — API keys, passwords, or flags — that were once exposed.
+Always think before you push.
 ___

-## 🕵️ Challenge 5 — A Picture Never Forgets
+## Challenge 5 — A Picture Never Forgets

 Someone shared this image saying it hides something important.
 It looks perfectly normal… or does it?